vors/vors.github.io/_posts/2015-09-13-using-namespace-for-the-win.markdown

 PowerShell works smooth with .NET from day one.
 But calling .NET APIs was pretty [verbose](http://serverfault.com/questions/74744/using-namespaces-in-powershell) excercise.

-To show that let's try to call some .NET reflection API.
+To illustrate my point, let's try to call some .NET reflection API.

 ## Alternate string via reflection